RavicharanN/aws-localstack-mlops/README.md

 ### (Optional) Create Dummy policy on S3

 We will create a demo policy that allows public readwrite to S3 is defined at `s3_bucket_policy.json`.
 This doesn't have any effect on the access when localstack community edition and is just a demonstration of how access is potentially controlled on production.
-You can skip this seciton

 Create a policy
 ```
 awslocal s3api put-bucket-policy --bucket food11-classifier --policy file://s3_bucket_policy.json